Eucalyptus risdonii: Taxonomy and naming

 Eucalyptus risdonii was first formally described in 1847 by Joseph Dalton Hooker in the London Journal of Botany.
 The specific epithet (risdonii) refers to the locality Risdon, where the type specimen was found.

 Distribution and habitat

-The Risdon peppermint is only known from the dry slopes on the eastern side of the River Derwent near Risdon and Grass Tree Hill.
+The Risdon peppermint is only known from the dry slopes on the eastern side of the River Derwent within the Meehan Range near Risdon, Grasstree Hill and Mangalore in Tasmania, Australia.
 It grows in low, open forest on sunny, north-west facing ridges.

 This species is reported to be a juvenilised form of its sister species, E. tenuiramis.

 Conservation status

 This species is classed as "rare" under the Tasmanian Government Threatened Species Protection Act 1995.